-Student printing allotments will be recharged with $7.50 a week prior to the start of the fall semester.
+Student printing allotments will be recharged with $7.50 prior to the start of the fall semester.
 In addition, any monies students personally added by credit/debit or pre-paid cards will roll over.

 Students can see their account information by logging into their print account using the "Details" link on the Print Smart popup on all campus computers.

 Use your student username and password (the same username and password you use to access myMadisonCollege or Blackboard)

 Each student will receive 150 total free B&W prints per semester as a courtesy of the College

 NOTE: Your semester's starting balance will display as $7.50, or the equivalent of your free print allotment.
 Your free print allotment is not redeemable for cash.
 Students' free allotments will be added the night prior to the first day of each semester.

 All standard size paper - $.05 per side

 Color (where available):

 All standard size paper - $.50 per side

 NOTE: Pricing is under review and subject to change